unxed/ap/ap.md

 ## Abstract

    This document defines the 'ap' (AI-friendly Patch) format, a declarative, human-readable specification for describing changes to source code files.

-Traditional patch formats, based on line numbers and textual context (e.g., diff/patch), are brittle and poorly suited for generation by Large Language Models (LLMs).
-The 'ap' format addresses this by using semantic anchors and unique code snippets as locators, making it resilient to minor formatting changes and more aligned with the conceptual way AI models process code.
+   Traditional patch format, diff/patch, is too brittle for generation by Large Language Models (LLMs).
+The 'ap' format addresses this by using code fragments as locators, making it more aligned with the conceptual way AI models process code and also resilient to minor formatting changes.

-## Status of This Memo

-   This memo provides information for the AI and developer communities.
-It does not specify an Internet standard of any kind.
-Distribution of this memo is unlimited.

 ## 1. Introduction

 ### 1.1.
 The Problem with Traditional Patches

-   For decades, developers have used formats like `diff` and `patch` to represent and apply code changes.
-These formats are based on precise line numbers and surrounding context lines.
-While effective for version control systems that operate on byte-for-byte comparisons, they are highly fragile when used in workflows involving AI code generation.
+   For decades, developers have used `diff`/`patch` format to represent and apply code changes.
+While effective for byte-for-byte comparisons, they are highly fragile when used in workflows involving AI code generation.